 Yesterday I heard a bit of parenting advice that made me want to weep.
 "Catch them being good" was the simple phrase uttered from a former special education teacher.
-Whoa.
 So very simple.
 So incredibly profound.

 Parenting is unbelievably hard work.
-The hardest.
 Disciplining your child-- that little sprout that grew so patiently in your belly, the person who depends on you so fully-- is imperative.
 And painful.
-Sometimes it can feel like crushing their little spirit, breaking their fragile heart.
+Sometimes it can feel like crushing their little spirit, breaking their fragile little heart.
 Constructive discipline is also what's going to help your child grow up to be a pain in the ass or an asset to society.
 So when I heard "catch them [kids] being good," it was like I was hearing in 10th grade geometry that I could get an A simply by liking parallelograms.

 With Lucia, I feel like I catch her doing good often-- at completing her daily reading, at brushing her hair, at practicing piano.
 These are all things Lucia enjoys so it's not a big deal to note her success with these chores.
 Other realms-- not interrupting grown up conversation, unloading the dishwasher, hanging up her bathrobe-- are all tasks that Lucia resists.
 Because of her chronic opposition compliance in these areas, I have developed a narrow lens that sees only the negative when it comes to these responsibilities.
 Rarely do I note when Lucia proactively does these things.
 Note to self--- catch her doing good.